A Comparative Gas Cost Analysis of Proxy and Diamond Patterns in EVM Blockchains for Trusted Smart Contract Engineering: Methodology

-For security reasons, access control is mandatory, so that only the owner of a file can modify or delete it.
-This involves creating a \verb|File| structure, containing the owner's address, the hash of the file's contents, the creation timestamp and the last modification timestamp.
-The previous mapping will be replaced by one between the file's name and its \verb|File| structure instance.
-Then, the \verb|addFile| and \verb|updateFile| functions are modified in order to work with this new \verb|File| structure, and access control is added, where the new logic smart contract ensures that the caller interacts only with his own files.
+\textbf{Version 3: Access Control.} For security reasons, access control is mandatory, so that only the owner of a file can modify or delete it.
+This involves creating a \verb|File| structure containing the owner's address, the hash of the file's contents, the creation timestamp and the last modification timestamp.
+The previous mapping is replaced by one between the file's name and its \verb|File| structure instance.
+Then, the \verb|addFile| and \verb|updateFile| functions are modified to work with this new \verb|File| structure, and access control is added, where the new logic smart contract ensures that the caller interacts only with his own files.
 This version can be seen as a major update.

-Unit tests are written using Foundry, a smart contract development framework built in Rust~\cite{foundry}.
-This toolkit is chosen because it compiles and executes faster than other well-known frameworks such as Truffle and Hardhat.
-Moreover, it eliminates the need for an additional programming language for writing tests and scripts, unlike Truffle and Hardhat with JavaScript, and generates easily gas reports per smart contract function.

-The \verb|addFile| function, in particular, has three test cases with different configurations for the file name parameter to ensure comprehensive coverage.
-As mentioned earlier, these test cases are conducted repeatedly, with each iteration in the three different configurations of the \verb|addFile| file name parameter following these criteria: (i) The file name length is incremented by one character, (ii) the file name length remains constant, but the last character varies, (iii) both the file name and hash are unchanged.
-Foundry autonomously simulates an EVM blockchain environment during test execution.
-It deploys the contracts and carries out the testing scenarios within this emulated setting.
-The testing utilizes the default configuration of this local blockchain.